Journalism and Yearbook

 Prerequisite: Take courses in sequence and “C” or better in previous course

-Course associated with the production of a school newspaper, yearbook, or literary magazine; therefore, they not only emphasize writing style and technique, but also production values and organization.
+Courses associated with the production of a school newspaper and news and literary magazine; therefore, they not only emphasize writing style and technique, but also production values and organization.
 Beginning journalism courses introduce students to the concepts of newsworthiness and press responsibility; develop students' skills in writing and editing stories, headlines, and captions; and teach students the basics of production design, layout, and printing of a publication.
 Advanced students learn and practice more refined journalistic techniques, participate to a greater extent in the formation and/or management of the production team, and gain experience in critical evaluation of story content and the publication as a whole.
-Photography and photojournalism skills may be included.
+Photography and photojournalism skills are also included.

 1903 Yearbook I, II, III